 Classes pass on new communication strategies

-Every course and instructor has a different approach but the basics covered include committing to a friendly yet firm communication style that allows parents to maintain that authoritative role while connecting and establishing a loving bond with their children.
+Every course and the instructor has a different approach, but the basics covered include committing to a friendly yet firm communication style that allows parents to maintain that authoritative role while connecting and establishing a loving bond with their children.

 Parents learn how to approach discipline

 Discipline is a topic covered in detail in almost all parenting classes because it is what parents have the most trouble with.
 Some do not do enough, while others allow anger and frustration to serve as a disciplinarian.

 The purpose of discipline is not to punish but rather control behavior and teach children the correct way to interact and engage with others.

 Classes for first-time parents or parenting classes for new parents help them understand that testing authority is part of the developmental process, and it is up to parents to teach right from wrong by using a firm yet fair approach.

 Discipline is not about using fear to teach children what not to do or encourage submission.
 Its purpose is to teach what is expected of them in addition to passing on the right behaviors.

 Watch this video to know how parenting classes can be beneficial for you.